 - Document the scene of the crash with photos or video.

 - Seek medical treatment.

 - Since there is no at-fault driver in a hit-and-run situation, this is where your own insurance can help.
 Having a personal injury attorney on your side can ensure you get the compensation you’re entitled to.

 Uninsured/underinsured motorist insurance

 Typically after an accident, the two drivers exchange insurance information and things proceed from there.
 In a hit-and-run situation, this isn’t possible.
 However, if you are properly insured, you have uninsured motorist (UM) and underinsured motorist (UIM) insurance.
 This coverage helps pay for your damages and injuries when you’re in an accident with an uninsured individual, or in an accident where you can’t locate the other party.

 Your UM/UIM insurance steps in to act as the other party’s liability insurance, and will cover your damages to the limits of your policy.
 The state minimum here in Maryland is $30,000 in damages per person with a cap of $60,000 per accident, but many people choose to purchase additional coverage in the event they have a more serious accident with long-lasting medical bills.

 Unfortunately, since it’s your own insurance company that must make the payout, they may fight your claim.
 It’s in their best interests to keep their own costs down, even though they purport to work for you.
 Do not assume your own company is on your side.

-At Plaxen & Adler, P.A., we fight for you and work to get you the compensation you’re owed for your accident.
+At Plaxen Adler Muncy, P.A., we fight for you and work to get you the compensation you’re owed for your accident.
 Our Maryland car accident attorneys provide experienced representation when you suffer damages in a hit-and-run accident.
 To learn more, or to schedule a free consultation, please call 410-730-7737 or fill out our contact form.